jwithington/personal-goals/README.md

   - [ ] 4
   - [ ] 5
 - [ ] Complete Hello Tech thing
-- [ ] Decide about Hack University
+- [X] Decide about Hack University
 - [ ] Catch up Skillcrush Lessons
 - [ ] Finish MongoDB course
 - [ ] Way way way clean up the side room
 - [ ] Edit some things / write some things for open source stuff
 - [ ] Finish React course
 - [ ] More Drupal Theming work
-- [ ] Attend Wayfinding Academy meeting
+- [X] Attend Wayfinding Academy meeting
 - [X] Take Tot to the Park / on a long walk
 - [ ] Take Tot to the Park / on a long walk (again)
 - [ ] Make a good mockup for my site
 - [X] Watch a video on my list
 - [ ] Watch another video on my list
-- [ ] Go see 12 monkeys :monkey:
+- [ ] Go see 12 monkeys 🐒
 - [ ] Watch another movie
 - [ ] Write a blog post
 - [ ] Consider separating out Hard Like Algebra and jimwithington.com as far as blog posting